stoncle/CHQPullToRefresh/README.md

     display image when dragging the scrollview, when theme being set to CHQRefreshThemeGif, you can set this to the name of your favorite gif image.
 ####refreshingImageName
-    display image when refreshing, hen theme being set to CHQRefreshThemeGif, you can set this to the name of your favorite gif image. feel free to customize your configurator, just don't forget to attach it to the refresh view.
+    display image when refreshing, hen theme being set to CHQRefreshThemeGif, you can set this to the name of your favorite gif image.
+####animateDuration
+    the duration when pulltorefresh animate your scrollview. feel free to customize your configurator, just don't forget to attach it to the refresh view.
 ```Objective-C
     configurator.frame = CGRectMake(0, 200, 768, 60);